DATA & INSIGHTS | 3 minute read

 For example, if your business starts with 100 customers, acquires 20 new ones, and ends with 110 customers, your CRR is 90%.
 This means your business retained 90% of its existing customers during the period.

-Why is CRR important?
+Why is Customer Retention Rate important?

 Retaining customers is typically more cost-effective than acquiring new ones.
 High retention rates indicate strong customer relationships, which can lead to repeat purchases, word-of-mouth referrals, and positive reviews.
 The longer customers stay with your brand, the higher their lifetime value (CLV), which is a key driver of overall business success.

-How to improve your CRR
+How to improve your Customer Retention Rate

 Improving CRR requires a customer-centric approach that prioritizes satisfaction, loyalty, and engagement.
 Here are actionable tactics to boost customer retention: